CoolBitX-Technology/sygna-hub-api-doc/platform/helm/README.md

     kubectl create namespace sygna-hub
     ```

-2.  **Run the deployment command**:
+2.  **Run the deployment command** from your project root:
-    Execute this command from your **project root directory**.
     ```bash
     helm upgrade --install sygna-prod ./helm -f values-aws-env.yaml --namespace sygna-hub
     ```

 ### Step 4: Access the Application

-After deployment, find the public URL of the application by inspecting the Ingress resource.
+Find the public URL by inspecting the Ingress resource:

 ```bash
 kubectl get ingress --namespace sygna-hub
 ```
 The `ADDRESS` column will show the DNS name of the AWS Application Load Balancer.
-You will need to point your domain's CNAME record to this address.
+Point your domain's CNAME record to this address.

 ---

+## Operations & Management

+### Updating the Application

+* **If you changed a Helm template file (`templates/*.yaml`)**:
+    * Simply re-run the `helm upgrade` command for your environment.

+* **If you changed the local `config.yml` file**:
+    1. Re-create the ConfigMap to sync the changes into the cluster:
+        ```bash
+        kubectl delete configmap sygna-hub-backend-config --ignore-not-found=true
+        kubectl create configmap sygna-hub-backend-config --from-file=config.yml
+        ```
+    2. Restart the deployment to make the pod load the new ConfigMap:
+        ```bash
+        kubectl rollout restart deployment sygna-local-sygna-hub-hub-backend
+        ```

+* **If you changed a value in AWS Parameter Store**:
+    1. Update the `configVersion` in your `values-aws-env.yaml` file (e.g., to a new timestamp or version number).
+    2. Re-run the `helm upgrade` command for the AWS environment.
+Helm will detect the change in the annotation and trigger a safe rolling restart.

-## Common Management Commands
+### Other Common Commands

-Here are some frequently used commands for daily operations.

 * **Check Pod Status**:
     ```bash